 Yes, you have to train those back muscles if you want to keep lifting heavy.
-But, if you come in with a stiff back and don’t know how to move your spine at all, you’re simply building muscle on top of dysfunction.
+But, if you come in with a stiff back and don’t know how to move your spine at all, you’re simply building loading dysfunction.
+Great.

 Intelligent programming coupled with exercises that emphasize spinal mobility will really start building up a strong and healthy spine without compromising your training in the gym.

-This is why Pilates has been so critical for myself and my barbell athletes.
+This is why Pilates has been so critical for myself and my athletic clients.
 The majority of the time, clients come to me with limited spine mobility, plenty of back aches, and the inability to flex, extend or rotate their spines without some sort of compensation.